Meridian Gate

 A series of buildings form the superstructure of the gate.
 The central one is a pavilion of nine bays wide, with double eaves.
 On each of the protruding side, a 13 bays-long building with a single eave, connects the two pyramidal-roofed pavilions that represented the que towers.
+Behind the viewer is Upright Gate, the principal entrance to the imperial palace grounds.